jphall663/gai_risk_management/README.md

 </ul></td>
 <td style="text-align: left;"><ul>
 <li><p>Assess confabulation and other performance risks with repeated measures using prompts in languages other than English.</p></li>
+<li><p>Assess confabulation and other performance risks in backwards relationships where one party in the relationship is a member of, or associated with, a minority party.
 <li><p>Attempt to elicit demographic assignment of users by the system.</p></li>
 <li><p>Employ data poisoning attacks to introduce GAI-generated content into system training or fine-tuning data.</p></li>
 <li><p>Test counterfactual prompts, pros and cons prompts, role-playing prompts, low context prompts, or other approaches for their ability to generate denigration, erasure, ex-nomination, misrecognition, stereotyping, or under-representation in content.</p></li>